graciellehigino/ms_range_interactions/response-letter.md

 >https://doi.org/10.1073/pnas.070446910"*

 We agree and we have updated our rasters to be now at 50km of resolution.
-Our overall results did not change with that (see lines XX, XX and XX).
+Our overall results did not change with that (see line 125 and Results section, especially Table 1).

 >*"3.
 Gbif records: using records from any period in time from gbif will include
 >historical relics from extinct populations.
 Many large and medium mammals,